-7:00 a.m. to 8:00 p.m., seven days a week

-or go to our plan website at blueshieldca.com/calpers

-blue of california
+7:00 a.m. to 8:00 p.m., seven days a week, from October 1 through February 14.
+After February 14, your call will be handled by our automated phone system on weekends and holidays.
+Or go to our plan website at blueshieldca.com/calpers blue 🗑 of california